is run by the Australian

 rich or poor, investing or paying off debt.

-We offer free, independent guidance so you can make the
+We offer free, independent guidance so you can make most of

-best choices for your money.
-We are not selling you
+your money.
+We are not selling you anything.

 And when life puts your finances under stress, MoneySmart is